stevapple/swift-tencent-scf-runtime/README.md

 Combine this with Swift's developer friendliness, expressiveness, and emphasis on safety, and we have a solution that is great for developers at all skill levels, scalable, and cost effective.

-Swift Tencent SCF Runtime was designed to make building cloud functions in Swift simple and safe.
-The library is an implementation of the [Tencent SCF Runtime API]() and uses an embedded asynchronous HTTP Client based on [SwiftNIO](http://github.com/apple/swift-nio) that is fine-tuned for performance in the AWS Runtime context.
-The library provides a multi-tier API that allows building a range of cloud functions: From quick and simple Closures to complex, performance-sensitive event handlers.
+Swift AWS Lambda Runtime was designed to make building Lambda functions in Swift simple and safe.
+The library is an implementation of the [AWS Lambda Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) and uses an embedded asynchronous HTTP Client based on [SwiftNIO](http://github.com/apple/swift-nio) that is fine-tuned for performance in the AWS Runtime context.
+The library provides a multi-tier API that allows building a range of Lambda functions: From quick and simple closures to complex, performance-sensitive event handlers.

 ## Project status

-This is the beginning of this open-source project actively seeking contributions.
+This is the beginning of an open-source project actively seeking contributions.
 While the core API is considered stable, the API may still evolve as we get closer to a `1.0` version.
 There are several areas which need additional attention, including but not limited to: